-6. Ease of use
+7. Ease of use

 A learning platform or a cyber range should be easy and intuitive to use for the learner.
 This means that it should be simple for inexperienced users to access resources and navigate the platform or cyber range.
 If platforms become too unpolished or too complex, the learner may use more energy navigating the platform or cyber range, rather than obtaining the skills and knowledge planned.

+8. ChatGPT (and other LLMs) safe challenges

+ChatGPT and other Large Language Models are amazing for many purposes – including for learning.
+However, challenges and exercises need to be “GPT Safe” in the sense that they should not be solvable by merely providing the challenge description.
+It can be just too hard for participants to resist from cheating when easy points are in sight.

-7. Collaborative learning
+9. Collaborative learning

 Learning together is always a great way of learning: Instead of solving exercises and problems alone, it is recommended to let learners work together: This often leads to good discussions which support the learning process, and situations where learners are helping each other is also good learning for all parties involved.
 Compared to working individually, it decreases the risk of being stuck and increases motivation and fun for the learner.
 As a bonus, learners get to know each other better.
 For most tasks, we recommend working in smaller groups of 2-4 learners, but this depends of course on the tasks at hand.
+Another way to motivate for collaborative learning would be to give an option of earning badges by helping others.

-8. Gamification with a clear mission
+10. Gamification with a clear mission